Subscribe to updates

 Community Grants Programme

-The committee approved the reallocation of £5,087 of remaining Councillor Ward Funding to the Neighbourhood Community Grants budget, enabling support for more voluntary and community sector projects.
-Additionally, £3,000 of Neighbourhood Community Grant funding was approved for the RBK Community Safety Team to support the North Kingston Parks Police patrol project.
-This project will commission Wandsworth Parks Police to patrol Latchmere Park, Elm Road Recreational Ground, and Canbury Gardens on Friday and Saturday evenings between 8-11 pm from July to September, targeting peak times for anti-social behaviour.
-The allocation of this funding was noted as an exception to the current guidelines, as the RBK Community Safety Team does not typically fall within the eligible categories for Neighbourhood Community Grants.
+The Committee approved the reallocation of £5,087.00 of remaining Councillor Ward Funding to the Neighbourhood Community Grants budget to support more voluntary and community sector projects.
+Additionally, £3,000 of Neighbourhood Community Grant funding was approved for the RBK Community Safety Team to contribute to the North Kingston Parks Police patrol project.
+This project aims to commission Wandsworth Parks Police to patrol Latchmere Park, Elm Road Recreational Ground, and Canbury Gardens on Friday and Saturday evenings between 8-11pm during peak times for anti-social behaviour.
+The Committee noted that this award was an exception to the standard guidelines, as the applicant did not fall within the set categories.

 Neighbourhood Community Infrastructure Levy (NCIL) Allocation